fullstack-network/group-project-contest-1/README.md

 Mentoring will also include 1H of hands-on mentoring with the team members.
 You can bring your questions/comments and we get through them to solve problems.

-We will start the project together and discuss how we make it happen in the most efficient way.
+We will start@ the project together and discuss how we make it happen in the most efficient way.

+## Nominate your team

+In order to nominate your team, please open a PR for this project with the name of your team under the nominations directory.

+Give your team a name and name the file with your team name.

+### What should the application include

+1. Team members names.
+2. Link to team members github page
+3. Usernames on Discord so we can communicate on there
+4. Link to your trello where you started the planning

+Any other information you feel will benefit you, feel free to include.

 ## Prize